osamuaoki/imediff/README.md

 At the console command line prompt, type:

-* "imediff" to read the tutorial,
+* "`imediff`" to read the tutorial,
-* "imediff -h" to get all the command line options,
+* "`imediff -h`" to get all the command line options,
-* "imediff -o output older newer" to merge 2 files, and
+* "`imediff -o output older newer`" to merge 2 files, and
-* "imediff -o output yours base theirs" to merge 3 files.
+* "`imediff -o output yours base theirs`" to merge 3 files.

 For usage instructions, type "h" and "H" in the interactive display.